egouldo/EcoConsPreReg/analysis/preregistration_template.md

 ## 4.1 Model calibration and validation scheme

-*Describe the validation scheme you will use for model testing and evaluation.¬†¬†Please explain your reasoning for your choice of model calibration and validation scheme.
+*Describe the validation scheme you will use for model testing and evaluation.
+Please explain your reasoning for your choice of model calibration and validation scheme.
 The model may be tested on data independent of those used to parameterise the model (external validation), or the model may be cross-validated on random sub-samples